Chiou Ho-shun case: Murders

-On November 24, 1987, Ko Hung Yu-lan (柯洪玉蘭), a insurance saleswoman from Miaoli, disappeared.
+On November 24, 1987, Ko Hung Yu-lan (柯洪玉蘭), an insurance saleswoman from Miaoli, disappeared.
 Her remains were found in a ditch in Zhunan.
 It was later revealed that Chiou and his group planned to rob her.
 They drove her to Chiou's house and demanded NT$500,000 from her.
-She refused, and Chiou strangled her with a rope.
+She refused, and Chiou strangled her to death with a rope.
 Afterwards, they took NT$130,000 from her, and disposed of her remains in a ditch.

-On December 21, 1987, Lu Cheng (陸正), a schoolchild from Hsinchu City, was kidnapped by Chiou and his accomplices after leaving his cram school, believing Lu to be rich.
+On December 21, 1987, Lu Cheng (陸正), a schoolchild from Hsinchu City, was kidnapped by Chiou and his accomplices after leaving his cram school, as they believed Lu to be rich.
 The kidnappers called the child's parents and demanded a ransom of NT$5 million.
 Lu's parents negotiated and paid a ransom of NT$1 million, but Lu remained missing, and his remains were never found.

 Arrest and trial

 It wasn't until almost a year after the murders that the police began to make headway with the case.
-In September 1988, a informant reported to the Taipei police that his nephew's friend was involved in the kidnapping of Lu Cheng.
+In September 1988, an informant reported to the Taipei police that his nephew's friend was involved in the kidnapping of Lu Cheng.
 Later, the informant and his nephew stated that more people were involved with the Lu and Ko Hung murders, including Chiou.
 On September 29, the police arrested Chiou and 11 other people, some of which were underage.

 In 1989, the Ko Hung murder and the Lu kidnapping were tried together, and the Hsinchu District Court sentenced Chiou to death.
 He was the only person in the 12-man group to be sentenced to death.

 In 1994, two prosecutors and 10 police officers were given corrective measures for "coercion with violence".
 Four years later, in 1998, the court ruled that four of the officers were guilty of perjury and obstruction of justice.

 However, Chiou remained on death row.
 On May 12, 2011, after the 11th retrial, the Taiwan High Court upheld Chiou's death sentence and deprived him of public rights for life.
 His appeal was rejected by the Supreme Court on July 28.